smkent/monoscad/modular-hose/README.md

 This diameter, wall thickness, and connector size tolerance are configurable for all parts.
 Selecting the same values for each part will create compatible parts.
+The default thickness (0.8mm) and size tolerance (0mm) worked well on my printer with a 0.4mm nozzle.

 The model code is also organized as a library, so you can make your own custom parts!